University of Yaoundé I

 Thesis: Biochemical and proteomic analysis of novel histone-interacting proteins

-By the time he earns his PhD, Gerald Dayebga Doh will have traveled to two continents to get it.
-In 2006 and 2007, Dayebga Doh, who was born in northwestern Cameroon, received undergraduate degrees in biology and biochemistry at that country’s University of Yaoundé I. After teaching biology for Cameroon’s Ministry of Secondary Education, he journeyed to the University of Copenhagen for master’s studies.
+By the time he earns his PhD, Dayebgadoh Gerald will have traveled to two continents to get it.
+In 2006 and 2007, Gerald, who was born in northwestern Cameroon, received undergraduate degrees in biology and biochemistry at that country’s University of Yaoundé I. After teaching biology for Cameroon’s Ministry of Secondary Education, he journeyed to the University of Copenhagen for master’s studies.